-- Children with congenital microtia and atresia should be referred at the earliest opportunity to clinicians with appropriate professional expertise and knowledge of these conditions. - Complex aspects of microtia and atresia care should be offered by specialised multidisciplinary teams - The specialist team should work in close collaboration with local teams and professionals supporting families. - Regular review within a multidisciplinary setting offers the patient and family holistic assessment and management. - The multidisciplinary team should consider audiological, psychological and reconstructive aspects of care in an individualised manner. - Information about support groups and organisations should be provided. - Patients should be offered a point of contact for ease of access to the service.
-This may be a specialist nurse or other appropriately trained individual. - It should be recognised that unilateral atresia and associated hearing loss may have an impact on a child's development, and that the child's progress and hearing should be closely monitored. - For hearing restoration, options may include: educational support, conventional hearing aids, bone conduction hearing aids, bone anchored hearing aids and implantable hearing devices. - Patients should be offered all appropriate reconstructive options for both the external ear and auditory restoration. - For external ear reconstruction options include: no intervention, reconstruction with rib cartilage, reconstruction with a subcutaneous prosthesis, or an external moulded prosthesis. - Patients and families should be supported in an unbiased manner in making informed decisions about which, if any, treatments are most appropriate for them.
+- Children with congenital Microtia and Atresia should be referred at the earliest opportunity to clinicians with appropriate professional expertise and knowledge of these conditions. - Complex aspects of Microtia and Atresia care should be offered by specialised multidisciplinary teams. - The specialist team should work in close collaboration with local teams and professionals supporting families. - Regular review within a multidisciplinary setting offers the patient and family holistic assessment and management. - The multidisciplinary team should consider audiological, psychological and reconstructive aspects of care in an individualised manner. - Emotional and social support for patients and their families is important from the beginning and information about support groups and organisations should be provided. - Patients should be offered a point of contact for ease of access to the service.
+This may be a specialist nurse or other appropriately trained individual. - It should be recognised that unilateral Atresia and associated hearing loss may have an impact on a child's development, and that the child's progress and hearing should be closely monitored. - For hearing restoration options may include: educational support, conventional air conduction hearing aids, bone conduction hearing aids, and implantable hearing aid devices. - Patients should be offered all appropriate reconstructive options for both the external ear and auditory restoration. - For external ear reconstruction options include: no intervention, reconstruction with rib cartilage, reconstruction with a subcutaneous prosthesis or an external moulded prosthesis.

-- Patients and families should be able to access services at any age.
-For example, if a decision is made not to intervene as a child this should not preclude the same patient being offered intervention as an adult. - Centres should be nationally designated and centrally funded. - Specialist centres should undertake sufficient numbers of cases annually to be able to maintain and audit acceptable results.
-Surgeons should perform a minimum of 20 ear reconstructions per year with 10 of those being 'total' reconstructions for microtia. - Specialist units should work on a hub and spoke basis in close collaboration with local teams to provide outpatient care in a patient-convenient location. - Centres should be embedded within established reconstructive surgery units and should offer ear reconstructions for acquired as well as congenital conditions. - All processes should be subject to local clinical governance standards and policies. - Outcome measures should be routinely audited and reviewed using standardised agreed national measures. - Regular UK national audit meetings should take place to review outcomes and to share best practice. - Surgeons embarking on a career in microtia should be able to demonstrate a significant period of training devoted to acquisition of the necessary skills in a recognised centre.
+- Patients and families should be supported in an unbiased manner in making informed decisions about which, if any, treatments are most appropriate for them. - Patients and families should be able to access services at any age.
+For example, if a decision is made not to intervene as a child this should not preclude the same patient being offered intervention as an adult. - · Centres should be nationally designated and centrally funded. - Specialist centres should undertake sufficient numbers of cases annually to be able to maintain and audit acceptable results.
+Surgeons should perform a minimum of 20 ear reconstructions per year with 10 of those being 'total' reconstructions for Microtia. - Specialist units should work on a hub and spoke basis in close collaboration with local teams to provide outpatient care in a patient convenient location. - Centres should be embedded within established reconstructive surgery units and should offer ear reconstruction for acquired as well as congenital conditions. - All processes should be subject to local clinical governance standards and policies. - Outcome measures should be routinely audited and reviewed using standardised agreed national measures. - Regular UK national audit meetings should take place to review outcomes and to share best practice. - Surgeons embarking on a career in Microtia should be able to demonstrate a significant period of training devoted to acquisition of the necessary skills in a recognised centre.
 Certification of competence in all the techniques they offer should be evidenced in an appropriate manner. - In the early period of practice, surgeons should enter a period of mentorship with a recognised expert.
 Centres offering such surgery should appoint consultants on a proleptic basis to facilitate this arrangement.